ant-design/ant-design-pro-site/docs/faq.en-US.md

 ### Npm installation of [puppeteer](https://github.com/GoogleChrome/puppeteer/) is failing

-Try using cnpm or setting environment variables to see this [issue](https://github.com/cnpm/cnpmjs.org/issues/1246).
+Try using tyarn or setting environment variables to see this [issue](https://github.com/cnpm/cnpmjs.org/issues/1246).

 ### Is english documentation available?